Metric of two balancing Kerr particles in physical parametrization: Introduction

-Although the general equilibrium problem for the extended double-Kerr (EDK) solution was solved more than a decade ago \cite{MRS,MRu1,MRu2}, the physical parametrization of the 4-parameter family of equilibrium configurations in terms of the Komar quantities \cite{Kom} has not yet been obtained up to date.
+Curiously, although the general equilibrium problem for the EDK solution was solved more than a decade ago \cite{MRS,MRu1,MRu2}, the physical parametrization of the 4-parameter family of equilibrium configurations in terms of the Komar quantities has not yet been obtained up to date.
 This can be explained by numerous technical difficulties that one has to overcome for being able to express all the ``canonical'' parameters of the EDK solution and various associated constant quantities in terms of the physical parameters.
 Recently, nonetheless, we have succeeded in finding the desired reparametrization for a 3-parameter equilibrium configuration \cite{MRu3} that describes a Schwarzschild black hole levitating in the field of a superextreme Kerr source, and have studied physical effects in that binary system.
-To reach a more ambitious goal, in the present paper we will reparametrize the entire 4-parameter family of the EDK equilibrium configurations in terms of the Komar physical quantities.
-This will be done with the aid of two sets of the inversion formulae involving parameters of the solution and individual physical characteristics of the constituents.
+To reach a more ambitious goal, in the present paper we are going to reparametrize the entire 4-parameter family of the EDK equilibrium configurations in terms of the Komar physical quantities.
+This will be done with the aid of two sets of the inversion formulas involving parameters of the solution and individual physical characteristics of the constituents.

-In the next section we briefly review the EDK equilibrium configurations and present the first set of inversion formulae.
+The rest of the paper is organized as follows.
+In the next section we briefly review the EDK equilibrium configurations and present the first set of inversion formulas.
 The Komar individual characteristics of the constituents and their relation to the ``canonical'' parameters of the EDK solution are discussed in section 3.
-The general 4-parameter family of equilibrium binary systems determined by the EDK solution is reparametrized in physical parameters in section 4; here, in particular, we obtain a physical representation for the Dietz-Hoenselaers (DH) solution \cite{DHo} describing two identical corotating superextreme Kerr sources in equilibrium.
-In section 5 we give a simple new proof of the absence of balance between two Kerr black holes, and also derive formal analytical formulae relating the equilibrium states in the EDK and double-Reissner-Nordstr\"om \cite{Man} solutions.
-The paper ends with concluding remarks in section 6.
+The general 4-parameter family of equilibrium binary systems determined by the EDK solution is reparametrized in physical parameters in section~4, and the reparametrized quantities $\s_u$ and $\s_d$ play a crucial role in this process; here, in particular, we obtain a physical representation for the Dietz-Hoenselaers (DH) solution \cite{DHo} describing two identical corotating superextreme Kerr sources in equilibrium.
+In section 5 we give a simple new proof of the absence of balance between two Kerr black holes, and also derive explicit analytical formulas relating the equilibrium states in the EDK and double-Reissner-Nordstr\"om \cite{Man} solutions.
+Section 6 presents concluding remarks.